tjh31/resumeshortlist/README.md

 This project uses pre-trained language models from the [Hugging Face Transformers](https://github.com/huggingface/transformers) library and other open-source libraries such as NLTK, scikit-learn, and Apache Tika.
 A folder of sample_resumes have been provided for the user to test the streamlit app.
 This was sourced from publicly available sample job resumes online.
-## Contact

-For any questions or feedback, feel free to contact [your name or handle] at [your email or other contact method].

 Happy matching!